 Depending on your business, the conversion is the desired action you want users to perform on your website.

-- For an online store / eCommerce website, a conversion could be a successful purchase.
+- For an online store or eCommerce website, a conversion could be a successful purchase.

-- For a news/blog site, the conversion could be a successful subscription of the email newsletter.
+- For a news/blog site, the conversion could be a successful subscription to the email newsletter.

 - For a professional services website, a conversion could be a user filling up a contact form.